-Several years ago the Times Free Press penned these wise words: "Local elections are the ground zero of our democracy.
+Several years ago the Times Free Press penned these words: "Local elections are the ground zero of our democracy.
 It is a daunting endeavor to run for public office, to put yourself out for public scrutiny, to outline policy positions on thorny issues.
 Running for public office takes courage, a thick skin, and money."

 ATM appreciates those who are willing, in Teddy Roosevelt's words, to get into "the arena."
 We have followed our city government for eight years.
 You cannot do this without coming away with an appreciation of all of the hours our elected officials spend on complex issues.

-The form of city government may seem boring but it really matters.
-Below is a summary of areas that need attention.
+The structure of our city government may seem boring but it really matters.
+It influences the political culture.